-UK police at vaccine production site dealing with ‘incident’

-LONDON (AP) — British police are dealing with an “incident” on an industrial complex in Wales where doses of the 0xford-AstraZeneca coronavirus vaccine are produced and stored.
+UK vaccine plant evacuated after getting suspicious package

+Wockhardt UK, an arm of the Mumbai-based pharmaceutical company that is producing the Oxford-AstraZeneca vaccine in north Wales, said it notified authorities after receiving the package on Wednesday morning.

+“Upon expert advice, we have partially evacuated the site pending a full investigation.
+The safety of our employees and business continuity remain of paramount importance,” the company said in a statement.
-North Wales Police said the incident was ongoing Wednesday at the Wrexham Industrial Estate, about 42 miles (68 kilometers) south of Liverpool.

-“The roads are currently closed and we would ask the public to avoid the area until further notice,” the force said in a statement.
-It did not provide details.
+North Wales Police said they were dealing with the “ongoing incident” at the Wrexham Industrial Estate, 42 miles (68 kilometers) south of Liverpool.
+They closed the surrounding roads and asked members of the public to avoid the area until further notice.
+The force did not provide further details.

 The BBC reported that a bomb disposal unit has been called to deal with a suspicious package and said there were no reports of injuries.

-Wockhardt UK, an arm of the Mumbai-based pharmaceutical company that is producing the vaccines at the Wrexham manufacturing site, did not immediately respond to requests for comment.

-The company struck an agreement with the British government, which reserved a production line at the plant to guarantee the supply of the COVID-19 vaccines.
-The company recently hosted Prime Minister Boris Johnson, who hailed the agreement as a milestone in Britain’s vaccine distribution program.
+Wockhardt UK had struck an agreement with the British government, which reserved a production line at the Welsh plant to guarantee the supply of the COVID-19 vaccines.
+The company recently hosted British Prime Minister Boris Johnson, who hailed the agreement as a milestone in Britain’s vaccine distribution program.

 —Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic,https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak